polymec/polymec-dev/README.md

 * A comprehensive set of C tools appropriate for high performance computing, including containers, spatial data structures, and polished interfaces to important libraries and facilities.
-* A layered structure allowing different levels of buy-in, from using only basic data structures to adopting a framework for building high performance simulators. represented by unstructured (polyhedral) grids and/or mesh-free methods.
+* A layered structure allowing different levels of buy-in: using only basic data structures, adopting a framework for simulator apps, and everything between.
 * Stiffly-accurate, implicit time integrators that use high-quality preconditioners without a lot of application-specific classes.
 * A strategy that favors a small code footprint and good scalability, likely